lulzzz/GoFish/README.md

 Notes:

 1. The virtualbox instance can be spun up using the Vagrantfile in the repo.
-1. Each service has it's own datastore (currently Sqlite in all of them)
+1. Each service has it's own read-model datastore (currently Sqlite in all of them)
-1. Events are published to REDIS to allow for event-sourcing
+1. The Advert service's Events are published to EventStore to allow for event-sourcing
 1. The Shopfront service may need splitting into smaller services

 ---